RussianProgram/problem_search_bot/README.md

 Simple bot, for parsing and getting problems from Codeforces

 ## First
-Create a postgres database named "test"
+Create a postgres database
 ## Second
 Start parser
 ## Third
 Start bot

+## Soon i will add Docker and proper README